 As there is no cure, treatment for narcolepsy is focussed on the control of sleepiness and cataplexy where present.
 Medications used for treatment may include:

 - stimulants such as Modafinil (AltertecTM)

 - selective serotonin reuptake inhibitors

 - venlafaxine (EffexorTM), or

 - reboxetine (EdronaxTM).

-See Chapter 15, Psychotropic Drugs, for more information about medications and driving.
+See Chapter 15, Drugs, Alcohol and Driving, for more information about medications and driving.

 OSA affects at least 2% of women and 4% of men.
 It is more prevalent among middle aged and older individuals and those who are obese.
 It commonly remains undiagnosed, with estimates suggesting that 93% of women and 82% of men with moderate to severe sleep apnea are undiagnosed.